-Whether you have a will or not, your estate assets will generally be subject to a legal process known as probate.
+Whether you have a will or not, the distribution of your estate assets will generally be subject to a legal process known as probate.
 This process varies from state to state.
-When someone dies intestate (without a will), his or her assets can be tied up in the costly delay—and public display—of probate.
+Dying intestate (without a will) can further tie up your assets in the costly delay—and public display—of probate.
 Without a clear estate plan, you may unintentionally trigger legal challenges among family members, because it may be unclear how you really intended your assets to be passed along.

-If you have minor children, it's critical that your will designate a guardian for them, and name a trustee to protect your children's inheritances.
+If you have minor children, it's critical that your will designate a guardian for them.
 If you don't specify who is best suited to look after your child if both you and your spouse die prematurely, the state will.
-Generally, if you are married at the time of your death and there are no children from a previous marriage, your current spouse may inherit all your assets.
-However, this result may vary from state to state.
-In contrast, if you have children from a previous marriage, your estate may be divided differently depending on the applicable state law. (see Viewpoint: Six reasons you should consider a trust)
+In addition, consider that under some state intestacy laws, if you are married at the time of your death, your current spouse may inherit all your assets.
+If you have children from a previous marriage, this may not be the result you intended.

 2. Choose who'll act on your behalf.

 In addition to a will, it is important to consider a power of attorney.
-This legal document authorizes someone you designate to step in and act on your behalf if you become incapacitated.
+A power of attorney appoints an agent to act on your behalf regarding financial and other matters while you are alive.
 It can take effect immediately or at the time of your incapacity.
 It typically authorizes someone to act on your behalf with respect to your financial affairs, and is often executed by one spouse for another.

 You’ll want to be specific about what decisions your health care proxy agent can and can’t make on your behalf.
 You may also want to draft an advanced medical directive, also known as a living will.
 This expresses your wishes to your agent and doctors when considering the use of life-sustaining procedures.

 Consider naming an alternate power of attorney and alternate health care proxy in case the person you’ve initially named is unable to serve on your behalf.